olafesq/inkscape-reprap/README.md

 This is an Inkscape extension that allows you to save your Inkscape drawings as G-Code files suitable for plotting with any RepRap printer.

 Modified by Olafesq.
-Added Bezier curve smoothness parameter.
+Added Bezier curve smoothness parameter and other minor changes.

 Based on Unicorn plug-in from: